mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 ---
 <!--
-Thank you very for submitting your Plugin!
-It will go through a review process to make sure it follow the quality standard  of the Marketplace.
-This process might take a couple of weeks bepending on how many changes are needed.
+Thank you very for submitting your plugin for consideration!
+A review process is required to ensure your plugin adheres to the quality standard of the Marketplace.
+This process may take a couple of weeks depending on Mattermost staff availability and any changes that are required.
 Read https://developers.mattermost.com/extend/plugins/community-plugin-marketplace/ before submitting your plugin.
 -->

 #### Summary
 <!--
 A brief description what your plugin does.
+Consider including screenshots to help illustrate.
 -->

 #### Review Commit
 <!--
-Please link the commit or release that should be used for review.
+Please link to an open-source repository and release that should be used for review.
+It does not suffice to point at an already built plugin: Mattermost code reviews and builds all plugins itself when listing in the marketplace.
 -->

 ## Checklist
 <!--
 Please go trough this checklist and confirm every item.
-If your plugin doesn't fulfil every item, leave a comment explaining why and if you will fix this.
+If your plugin doesn't fulfil every item, leave a comment explaining why.
 -->

 **Product Requirements**